Shane Maloney: Murray Whelan series

 The six titles in the Murray Whelan crime thriller series (Stiff, The Brush-Off, Nice Try, The Big Ask, Something Fishy and most recently Sucked In) all feature the eponymous Murray Whelan, initially as a Labor Party staffer who provides support to a Victorian State Government minister but later as a member of the Victorian State parliament.
 The novels are ordered chronologically and follow Whelan's progression through the Labor Party's ranks during the late 1980s and early 1990s at a time when the Labor Party was in power at both a federal and state level in Victoria.

 Each novel follows the protagonist, Murray Whelan, as he attempts to uncover the truth behind murders, fraudulent schemes and shady dealings in and around the suburbs of Melbourne.
 Although his motives are usually genuine - protecting his own tenuous employment and sparing his minister from political death - Whelan inevitably ends up in over his head after implicating himself and faces enmity from the criminals, the police, party colleagues and his estranged wife who wants custody of their son.

 The series of novels trace Whelan's career and in each novel he is older, wiser and has risen to a more senior position.
 Maloney described the progress as, "episodic biography of Murray Whelan as he falls up the political ladder".

-The novels Maloney writes have a definite sense of place.
 Maloney has said that he wanted "Melbourne [as] a character in the stories".
-His distinctly Australian writing style stems from his prodigious use of local vernacular and dry wit, which pervade his writing.
-Maloney is a long-term resident of Brunswick, a suburb in Melbourne's inner north.
+His distinctly Australian writing style stems from his use of local vernacular and dry wit.
+Maloney lives in Brunswick, a suburb in Melbourne's inner north.

 The first two novels in the series, Stiff and The Brush Off were adapted for screen by John Clarke and shown as telemovies on the Seven Network in 2004 starring David Wenham in the lead role, as part of The Murray Whelan Series.